rubocopter/issues_app/README.md

     git clone https://github.com/onit4ku/issues_app.git

-Create an .env file in the root of the project for the configuration of the app, here is an example of what the template would be:
+Create an .env file in the root of the project or use the .env-getting-started and rename to .env with your configuration, here is an example of what the template would be:

     APP_NAME=Laravel
     APP_ENV=local